 Now we shall connect it both to the putty Client object and to the sshd Service object.
 Start by clicking on the Network objects and their left arrows and then select the Host objects to show them on the canvas.

-Since a Dataflow shall not be connected to a Host object but instead to the Client object in the Host object, we will get a window asking where to connect it.
+Since a Dataflow shall not be connected to a Host object but instead to the Client object in the Host object, we need to use the left-bound arrows on the Host objects to display the Client and Service objects as well.

-Then you can hide the Host object again by selecting it and pressing backspace.
+Then you can hide the Host, Client and Service objects again by selecting them and pressing backspace.

-We also see that holding and keeping the mouse pointer over the indirect connection, presents a label showing (a list of) what connections the indirect connection represents.
+We also see that holding and keeping the mouse pointer over the indirect connection, presents a label showing (a list of) what associations the indirect association represents.

 Hovering the mouse pointer over the indirect connection brings up a label saying that Information Request is connected to Router and the connection type is Communication.